September 18, 2018

 Following the annual European Heritage Days last weekend, we compiled a list of three cultural organizations that use data to promote art and culture amongst their communities.

-This past weekend marked the annual European Heritage Days (or Doors Open Days, or even Open Doors Days as is said in certain countries).
+This past weekend marked the annual European Heritage Days.
 Dating back to 1984, this weekend opens up different buildings, monuments, and sites usually closed to the public, to broaden access to architectural heritage throughout Europe.
 For example, whereas famous locations such as the Elysée Palace (where the French president resides and works) are closed much of the year to visitors, the European Heritage Days open their doors to allow visitors to enter certain rooms and see these famous locations for themselves.

 Back in December 2016, the Minister of Culture in France launched its open data portal.
 Almost two years later, the portal has 54 datasets on as varied topics as Museums of France, the number of visitors to museums, and events such as the Heritage Days, annual music fest, and the Rendez-vous Hip Hop.
 The goal of the initiative is to facilitate the creation of innovative applications and services for the ministry’s cultural offering.

 In order to promote the use of its data, the Ministry has produced a guide available on its portal on opening and reusing public cultural information in digital formats.
 It aims to help better explain access rights, reuse constraints, and other important information to guide reuses.

 The ministry itself is a reuser of its data in order to produce new resources.
 These tools make it easier to find information on cultural events, such as festivals, conferences, and even events surrounding the Heritage Days.
 For example, it created the Panorama of Festivals to allow users to search geographically and within a certain time frame for events.
 This tool has been reused already by a certain number of French cities in order to promote their cultural events.